Villavu/Simba/Doc/sphinx/scriptref/color.rst

 ==============

-Finding colours on the screen is quite simple.
-Simba offers methods like ``FindColor`` to locate colours on the screen.
+Finding colors on the screen is quite simple.
+Simba offers methods like ``FindColor`` to locate colors on the screen.

 These methods are usually composed out of several (but not always all)
 components:

-    *   The colour to search for.
+    *   The color to search for.
 This is an RGB color.

     *   An area to search in, defined by *x1*, *y1*, *x2*, *y2*.
         If any of coordinates are outside the clients bounds; two things can